NinjaWeedle/CSRacing-Evolution/README.md

 3. GAME MODES

-Upon selecting the "RACE" option in the main menu, you will be presented the event list that shows the different kinds of races you can enter.
+Upon selecting the "GO RACE" option in the main menu, you will be presented the event list that shows the different kinds of races you can enter.
 Each mode has its own rules:

 - Regulation: Any car with any upgrades can enter.
 After selecting this option, you'll be asked to enter a difficulty level, and after that, the track length.